wolfgang-stefani/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Description of the pipeline.

-My pipeline consists of 5 steps.
+My pipeline consists of 6 steps:

 1) First, I converted the initial images ("image") to grayscale >>"gray":